rahul9mody/BoostrapPages/README.md

 # BoostrapPages
-In class bootstrap example and expansion
+Simple bootstrap example using navbar, carousel and experiments with layout using cols and cards